graft-community/docs/Graft_Supernode_Testnet_Simple-step-by-step-setup-instructions-for-non-Linux-users_v1.7-MULTI-SN-EDITION.md

 * You con continue the above step as many times as you want, each time incrimenting the http-address and coap-address ports.

-* You now have 2 supernodes configured ready to fire up - if yuo know how to use screen, do that other wise create 2 new ssh sessions and start graft-supernode for both SN1 and SN2
+* You now have 2 supernodes configured ready to fire up - if you know how to use screen, do that other wise create 2 new ssh sessions and start graft-supernode for both SN1 and SN2

 ````bash